Empire of the Sun (band): 2021–present: Ask That God

+In March 2024, the group's social media platforms became deserted of all previous media, including the profile picture changing to black.
+The pages soon began to tease a new single: "Changes", which was released on 5 April 2024.

+In May 2024, the band announced that their single "Music on the Radio" would be released on 17 May 2024.
+Further, their fourth studio album (and their first release in eight years) would be released on 26 July 2024; the album is titled Ask That God.

 Name

-Although the name of the project has been attributed to the 1984 novel of the same name by J. G. Ballard, Littlemore denied this and offers an explanation, saying, "the name comes more from the idea of ... the fact that we're traveling around the world going to all the places of empires of the civilization where the sun has been a theme of worship.
+Although the name of the final project has been attributed to the 1984 novel of the same name by J. G. Ballard, Littlemore denied this and offers an explanation.
+He stated: "the name comes more from the idea of ... the fact that we're traveling around the world going to all the places of empires of the civilization where the sun has been a theme of worship.
 It's not based on the Ballard novel nor the Spielberg film of the same name."

 Style

 The band employs elaborate stage sets and headdress (such as wearing kabuto, war bonnets and war paint), which reflects the duo's background in visual art.
 Littlemore explained that "we did see Alejandro Jodorowsky's Holy Mountain and it influenced the way we could think about visualization".
 The band has worked with a number of designers, including Jessica Huerta.
 Steele described the inspiration for the visual aspect as "the vision of this band, it's built on imagination, so it comes from studying the samurais in art school to digital graphics, to topography, to filming under the ocean, to oil paintings, anything really."